nextflow-io/nextflow/docs/process.rst

 Dynamic output file names
 -----------------------------

-When an output file name needs to be expressed dynamically, because it depends on a script parameter or on the value of some process inputs, you can define it by using a :ref:`Closure <script-closure>` statement.
+When an output file name needs to be expressed dynamically, it is possible to define it using a dynamic evaluated string which references values defined in the input declaration block or in the script global context.

-The closure can contain any arbitrary code and it must evaluate to a string value that represents the target file name.
-It can access variables defined in the main script scope, input values declared in the process :ref:`input block <process-input>` and variables eventually defined in the process script block.
 For example::